Festival Submission Process

 Proof of Rights

 To evaluate the submissions each year, NAMT assembles a committee of its members from across the world.
 The committee uses a blind evaluation process.
 Committee members are given no additional information beyond the title of the show, the script and the demo.
 The information you provide in the application is seen by the NAMT office only, not the selection committee.
-Our process is based on the art of the submitted piece rather than who wrote it, the history of the piece or the awards it has won.
+Our process is based on the art of the submitted piece rather than who wrote it, not the history of the piece or the awards it has won.

 Round 1 (January-March)